nathancarter/weblurch/doc/plan.md

    step at a time and show the expected vs. the actual, with differences highlighted.

-### Later, when you put the repository on a server

- * Have the server nightly do a git pull of the latest version.
-   Once that's working, have it run a shell script that does the following.
-    * Back up the old HTML version of the test suite output.
-    * Run the test suite.
-    * Email the developers if and only if the new output differs from the old in an important way (i.e., not just timings, but results).

 ## More Word Processing Foundation

 ### Events